 Fuel for the future

-Today, the world produces 75 million ton each year.
-Most of this hydrogen is generated from fossil fuels, mainly natural gas and coal.
-This accounts for 6% of the global natural gas consumption, 2% of the global coal consumption and consequently emits 830 MtCO2 every year.
-That is almost as much as Germany’s annual CO2-emissions.
+Today, the world produces 75 million tons of hydrogen each year.
+Most of it is generated from fossil fuels, mainly natural gas and coal.
+This accounts for 6% of the global natural gas consumption, 2% of the global coal consumption, and results in 830 million tons of carbon dioxide being released every year – almost as much as Germany’s annual CO2 emissions.

 Andreas Nauen, Siemens Gamesa CEO

 Siemens Gamesa and Siemens Energy are joining forces to kickstart a new era of offshore green hydrogen production that will power a cleaner future.

 Together, they are developing an innovative solution that fully integrates an electrolyzer into an offshore wind turbine as a single synchronized system to directly produce green hydrogen.

 Siemens Gamesa is adapting the world’s most powerful turbine, the SG14-222 DD offshore wind turbine, to integrate an electrolysis system seamlessly into its operation.

 The developments will serve as a test bed for making large-scale, cost-efficient hydrogen production a reality and will prove the feasibility of reliable, effective implementation of modular offshore wind-to-hydrogen systems.

 Siemens Gamesa and Siemens Energy target a total investment of approximately EUR 120 million over the next five years in the development of this innovative solution, with a full-scale offshore demonstration expected by 2025/2026.